Called by the application to establish a master event in place of individual session events.

 - After the call, CLIv2 changes ContextArea for its own purposes.

-For more information on ECBs, see IBM manuals.
+For more information on ECBs, see IBM documentation.

 Master Event Parameters (MEP)